Rolls-Royce Cullinan Driving, Engines & Performance | Top Gear

 What is it like to drive?

-There’s a greater number of High Net Worth Individuals than ever, and you need way more actual net worth to join the club than you did 20 years ago.
-You’re also more likely to be younger, into the idea of venturing off-grid, and do crazy stuff.
+We’re going to edge round the subject by starting here: there’s a greater number of high net worth individuals than ever, and you need way more actual net worth to join the club than you did 20 years ago.
+You’re also more likely to be younger, into the idea of venturing off-grid and doing crazy stuff.
 Experiential luxury, it’s called.
 Or so we’re told.

 Advertisement - Page continues below